Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 2. Zhukov NUK17

-The Zhukov NUK17 is the Scout’s other secondary weapon.
+The Zhukov NUK17 is the next secondary weapon for the Scout and is perfect anyone with itchy trigger fingers.
 These twin machine pistols spew out bullets faster than anything else in the game.
 Be prepared to burn through an entire clip every time you pull the trigger.

 To no one’s surprise, there’s a lot of recoil when firing these.
 Their damage also really falls off if you’re not hitting a weak point.
 While they can outperform the Boomstick in terms of damage, you’ll definitely have to put more work in on aiming.